 You see two types of Standardbred – a pacer and a trotter.
 They both have marginally different bloodlines.
 All Standardbreds should be traceable back to Hambletonian 10, who was the founding father, so to speak, of this modern breed.

 In addition to harness racing, this breed has other many uses, especially in the United States.
 These including:

 - Hunt Seat Riding

 - Horse-Drawn Carriages

-American Quarter Horses
+American Quarter Horses (Native American)